Should You Enroll in Elite Blog Academy? – A Comprehensive Review

 EBA provides you with a solid framework to build a profitable blog.

-There are 4 modules in the current EBA 3.0 version:
+There are 4 modules in EBA 4.0 version:

-1) Refine Your Message – This unit covers topics such as determining your blog topic or niche, finding your avatar, designing your website, and brainstorming post ideas.
+1) Start with the Fundamentals – This unit covers topics such as determining your blog topic or niche, creating a blog budget, finding your avatar, designing your website, and brainstorming post ideas.

 2) Grow Your Traffic – This unit covers topics such as how to talk about your blog, networking with other bloggers, how to grow your email list, and using social media to gain traffic.

 3) Monetize Your Platform – This unit explores different monetization methods, how to create a product, and how to promote products for a successful launch.

 4) Building Your Business – This unit covers continuing to refine your message, growing your team, and developing a business plan.